squid-cache/squid-cache.github.io/docs/SquidFaq/ContentAdaptation.md

 adaptation.
 This page highlights content adaptation approaches supported by Squid.

-# Use cases
+## Use cases

 The following are typical content adaptation needs.
 Virtually all of the adaptations listed below have been implemented using one or more mechanisms described in this document.

 - Add, remove, or modify an HTTP header field (e.g., Cookie)
 - Block messages based on request URLs
 - Block messages based on content
 - Redirect certain requests to a custom page or server
 - Respond to certain requests with a custom page
 - Modify a page to insert new content (e.g., warnings or ads)
 - Modify a page to remove existing content (e.g., images or ads)
 - Scale an embedded image (e.g., for mobile devices)

-# Adaptation Mechanisms
+# Adaptation mechanisms

 ## ICAP